simonteozw/tp/docs/DeveloperGuide.md

 *   1.c.
 The given module does not have any lessons
     *   1.c.1 TrackIt@NUS shows no lessons

-        Use case ends.
+        Use case resumes at step 1.

 **Use Case: UC13 - View a certain day's lessons**

+**Guarantees:** Shows a certain day's lessons.

 **MSS**

 1. User requests to view a certain day's lessons
 2. TrackIt@NUS shows all the lessons on the requested day

-    Use case ends.
+    Use case resumes at step 1.

 **Extensions**